sleepingkingstudios/cuprum/README.md

       end # method process
     end # class

-    double_and_add_one = MultiplyFunction.new(2).chain(AddFunction.new(1))
+    double_and_add_one = MultiplyCommand.new(2).chain(AddCommand.new(1))
     result             = double_and_add_one(5)

     result.value #=> 5

 For finer control over the returned result, `#chain` can instead be called with a block that yields the most recent result.
-If the block returns a Cuprum::Result, that result is returned or passed to the next function.
+If the block returns a Cuprum::Result, that result is returned or passed to the next command.

-    MultiplyFunction.new(3).
+    MultiplyCommand.new(3).
       chain { |result| Cuprum::Result.new(result + 1) }.
       call(3)
     #=> Returns a Cuprum::Result with a value of 10.

-Otherwise, the block is still called but the previous result is returned or passed to the next function in the chain.
+Otherwise, the block is still called but the previous result is returned or passed to the next command in the chain.

-    AddFunction.new(2).
+    AddCommand.new(2).
       chain { |result| puts "There are #{result.value} lights!" }.
       call(2)
     #=> Writes "There are 4 lights!" to STDOUT.